william5647/jekyll-william/_posts/insecure-deserialization/2023-10-02-insecure-deserialization.md

 <figcaption>Fig 4.
 Session Cookie</figcaption>
 </figure>

-- Update the length of the username attribute to 13.
+1. Update the length of the username attribute to 13.
-- Change the username to administrator.
+2. Change the username to administrator.
-- Change the access token to the integer 0.
+3. Change the access token to the integer 0.
 As this is no longer a string, you also need to remove the double-quotes surrounding the value.
-- Update the data type label for the access token by replacing s with i.
+4. Update the data type label for the access token by replacing s with i.

 <figure>
 <img src="{{ page.image5 }}" alt="">
 <figcaption>Fig 5.
 New Session Cookie</figcaption>
 </figure>

-Use the new session cookie, to elevate our privilege into admin
+5. Use the new session cookie, to elevate our privilege into admin.

 <figure>
 <img src="{{ page.image6 }}" alt="">